My-UofE/ECM1410-Workshop-05-Instructions/README.md

 **TASK 1.2**

-We want to develop our program and manually code an algorithm that uses an `ArrayList` to create a filtered copy of the list named `uniqueVals` that removes any duplicate values with the desired output as shown in the example below:
+We want to develop our program and manually code an algorithm that creates a filtered copy of the list named `uniqueVals` that removes any duplicate values with the desired output as shown in the example below:

 ```bash
 java CopyArrayApp 1 8 3 3 5 1 9